 4. Mixed Economies/New Deal Socialism/Social Democracy – free enterprise co-exists with central regulation of the economy, some socialized production, and welfare programs, with markets ultimately subject to representative democratic controls.

 5. Libertarian Socialism – a broad umbrella in itself, this includes many proposals for non-State-centric (minarchist or anarchist) socialist political economies that emphasize highly distributed collective and egalitarian solutions, worker self-management, attenuation or elimination of private property, and governance via direct democracy, nested councils, etc. (rather than representative democracy).
 An example of libertarian socialism that has gained popularity and real-world examples in recents years is municipalism (see Which municipalism?
 Let's be choosy).

-6. Anarcho-Communism – has many of the features of Libertarian Socialism, but differentiates itself mainly in that it seeks a more complete, Stateless anarchy and facilitates individual agency above collective or communal concerns.
+6. Anarcho-Communism – a form of Libertarian Socialism that has been implemented at various scales throughout history, and differentiates itself mainly in that it seeks a more complete, Stateless anarchy and facilitates individual agency above collective or communal concerns.

 There are actually many other forms of socialism as well.
 The chart below plots what some of these look like in relation to more capitalist or "proprietarian" traditions of political economy.

 This link is not meant to be clicked.
 It contains the trackback URI for this entry.
 You can use this URI to send ping- & trackbacks from your own blog to this entry.
 To copy the link, right click and select "Copy Shortcut" in Internet Explorer or "Copy Link Location" in Mozilla.

 The author does not allow comments to this entry